Shaimah-pixel/Linear-Regression/README.md

 # Linear-Regression - Student Performance Dataset
 This is a Student Performance Dataset designed to examine the factors influencing academic student performance.
-In this notebook, I have implemented multiple linear regression from stratch.
+In this notebook, I have implemented multiple linear regression from scratch.

 Conclusion:
 Performance Index is most strongly correlated with Previous Scores (0.915).